4

 best budget friendly treadmills

-This guide will show you what to look for when comparing affordable treadmills to make sure you end up with one that will actually work.
+Yup, in this guide I’ll go over the best treadmills you can get in 2025 for $1k or less, but I’ll also show you what to look for when comparing models to make sure you end up with one that’ll actually work.

-After reading, you should feel confident in finding the right affordable treadmill for your home.
+After reading, you’ll know everything you need to in order to find the right affordable treadmill for your home gym.

 #2 XTERRA TRX350020" x 60"3.0 CHPLifetime frame/motor